Mechatronics-SDSU/Mechatronics-2023/README.md

 # About contributions

-If you are unsure where to start, refer to the Kanban board on Trello or ask Software Project Manager or Software Lead.
+If you are unsure where to start, ask Software Project Manager or Software Lead.

 Build and environment setup instructions are located in the docs.
 Refer to them before running `git clone` on this repository!